 (6) The Parliamentary Inspector is entitled to such leave of absence and other entitlements as the Governor determines.

-4. Provisions where Parliamentary Inspector was Judge
+4. Provisions where Parliamentary Inspector was a judge

-(1) If a person who, immediately before appointment to the office of Parliamentary Inspector, was a Judge of the Supreme Court or the District Court, is appointed as Parliamentary Inspector, that person is to be paid the same remuneration and have the same other rights or privileges as if the person had continued to be the holder of that judicial office.
+(1) If a person who, immediately before appointment to the office of Parliamentary Inspector, was a judge of the Supreme Court or the District Court, is appointed as Parliamentary Inspector, that person is to be paid the same remuneration and have the same other rights or privileges as if the person had continued to be the holder of that judicial office.

 (2) For the purposes of the Judges’ Salaries and Pensions Act 1950, the service as Parliamentary Inspector of a person referred to in subclause (1) is taken to be service as the holder of the same judicial office as the office that person held before appointment as Parliamentary Inspector.